Want to become a Forbidden Vancouver Walking Tours Storyteller?

 Were you put on this earth to entertain people?
+Do you love Vancouver and its history?
 Are you charming, witty, and full of life?
 Would you enjoy pouring your heart and soul into a performance that delights and amazes your guests?
-Do you love Vancouver and its history?
 Are you reliable and a great communicator?
-Do you have a background in guiding, historical interpretation, live performance, improv comedy, or teaching?

-If you can answer yes to these questions then we have the perfect job for you…become a Forbidden Vancouver Storyteller!
+If you can answer yes to these questions then we have the perfect job for you…become a Forbidden Vancouver Walking Tours storyteller!

 What will I be doing?